Porges/ways-to-play/src/games/chuck-a-luck/chuck-a-luck.md

 By 1830, the game began to be called Chuck-A-Luck (or simply Chuck-Luck), and this is the name that stuck.
-It was commonly played by soldiers and by the late 19th century was known as the “old soldier’s game”.{%fn%}This term is also used for Housie or Bingo.{%endfn%}
+It was commonly played by soldiers and by the late 19th century was known as the “old soldier’s game”.[^old-soldier]

+[^old-soldier]: This term is also used for Housie or Bingo.

 > [!figure]
 >